Yordan Alvarez Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the 10th-best in the league.
+- The pitching staff for the Angels has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Angels have a 4.29 team ERA that ranks 15th among all MLB pitching staffs.
+- The Angels' 4.25 team ERA ranks 15th across all MLB pitching staffs.

-- Angels pitchers combine to allow 34 home runs (one per game), the ninth-fewest in baseball.
+- Angels pitchers combine to surrender 36 home runs (one per game), the 10th-fewest in baseball.

-- Sandoval makes the start for the Angels, his seventh of the season.
-He is 3-1 with a 2.93 ERA and 24 strikeouts through 30 2/3 innings pitched.
+- Canning makes the start for the Angels, his fifth of the season.
+He is 2-0 with a 5.31 ERA and 18 strikeouts in 20 1/3 innings pitched.

-- His most recent appearance was on Tuesday against the St. Louis Cardinals, when the left-hander went five innings, surrendering one earned run while giving up three hits.
+- His most recent appearance was on Thursday against the St. Louis Cardinals, when the righty went five innings, surrendering five earned runs while giving up six hits.

-- In six games this season, the 26-year-old has amassed a 2.93 ERA and 7 strikeouts per nine innings, while allowing a batting average of .205 to opposing hitters.
+- In four games this season, the 26-year-old has a 5.31 ERA and 8 strikeouts per nine innings, while allowing a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.